HimaSpandana/Stock-Price-Prediction-And-Forecasting-Using-Stacked-LSTM--Deep-Learning/README.md

 Discover Long Short-Term Memory (LSTM) networks in Python and how you can use them to make stock market predictions!
 The stock which im working is AAPL.
 Apple Computer, Inc.

-Steps that I performed in the projet are
+Steps that I performed in the projet are given below

 1.Collect the stock data- AAPL and do data investigation